machal/cssmine-content/css3-font-face.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These days, we will most like need just WOFF and TTF formats (due to older
+These days, we will most likely need just the WOFF and TTF formats (due to older
 Androids) and EOT (due to IE8−).
 But there is a bright future ahead of us.
 It is
 call WOFF.

-### WOFF is our future
+### WOFF Is Our Future

 In a few years, or months for that matter, WOFF format will be the only thing we
 will need: